 Research and development.
-Research and development costs principally represent salaries of the Company's medical and biomechanical engineering professionals, material and shop costs associated with manufacturing product prototypes and payments to third parties for clinical trials and additional product development and testing.
+Research and development costs principally represent salaries of the Company's medical and biomechanical engineering professionals, material and shop costs associated with manufacturing product prototypes and devices to be used in clinical trials and payments to third parties for clinical trials and additional product development and testing.
 All research and development costs are charged to expense as incurred.